johnno1962/XprobePlugin/README.md

 no change to your project is required and any time your application is running use the "Product/Xprobe/Load" menu item to load the memory scanner into your app.
 It will preform an initial search of all objects referred to in some way by a sweeep of [UIApplication sharedApplication] and its windows.
-This initial list of root/live objects can be filtered by a class name regular expression.
+This initial list of live objects is filtered by a class name regular expression to yield the "root" objects displayed.

-Click on one of these live object links to drill down into viewing the ivars of the instance and click on it's superclass link to view its ivars.
+Clicking on one of these object links will drill down into viewing the ivars of the instance and click on it's superclass link to view its ivars.
 Clicking on the link for an object ivar value will browse to that object and so on.
 There are links to display the class' properties and methods as extracted from the Objective-C runtime and a link to display subviews if possible.